 - Once it has thickened enough to coat the back of a spoon, it's done.
 It will continue to thicken as it cools.
 Pour into a pint jar and refrigerate.
 It will keep for up to 2 weeks.

-- You may substitute limes or Meyer lemons for the grapefruit.
+- You may substitute lemons or limes for the grapefruit.